 Why might this be relevant?

-Partially relevant as it evaluates digital connectivity impact on home working but does not cover all aspects of daily life impact.
+Partially relevant as it discusses the impact of digital connectivity on home working, but does not cover all aspects of gigabit connectivity's impact on daily life.

 • PAWS: Public Access WiFi Service